A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: Cluster galaxy population

-Actually, \citet{2013MNRAS.428.3306W} extended the work of \citet{brinchmann04} with a larger sample of SDSS galaxies but still at low-$z$ and defined a quenched limit splitting galaxies between those star forming and those passive.
-These two regimes are shown as solid orange lines on Fig. \ref{fig:stellarssfr} while the dashed line of the same color shows the limit between the two. {The lower solid orange line and the red, blue and black lines quasi-overlap.
+\citet{2013MNRAS.428.3306W} extended the work of \citet{brinchmann04} with a larger sample of SDSS galaxies, but still at low $z$, and defined a quenched limit splitting galaxies between star-forming and passive.
+These two regimes are shown as solid orange lines in Fig. \ref{fig:stellarssfr}, while the dashed line of the same color shows the limit between the two. {The lower solid orange line and the red, blue, and black lines almost overlap.
 The former is within the 16th and 84th percentiles of the latter}.
-This confirms that galaxies in our cluster simulation are mostly quenched (filled black circles) rather than star forming (open black circles) galaxies as expected from observations. {Since determinations of the observational SFR-stellar mass relation are inherently biased toward galaxies with detectable ongoing star formation, while the simulation includes the full galaxy population, including quenched systems that may be underrepresented observationally,} their SFR-stellar mass relation matches the observed one. {Indeed restricting the simulated sample to star-forming galaxies only would naturally shift the SFR-stellar mass relation upward, reducing part of the apparent offset with observations.}
+This confirms that galaxies in our cluster simulation are mostly quenched galaxies (filled black circles) rather than star-forming galaxies (open black circles) as expected from observations. {Since determinations of the observational SFR--stellar mass relation are inherently biased toward galaxies with detectable ongoing star formation, while the simulation includes the full galaxy population, including quenched systems that may be underrepresented observationally,} their SFR-stellar mass relation matches the observed one. {Restricting the simulated sample to star-forming galaxies alone would naturally shift the SFR-stellar mass relation upward, reducing part of the apparent offset with observations.}